-Item Comment Capital Grants & Contributions • An assumption is made that Council will continue to receive capital grants and contributions from Federal and State sources, at a level that is consistent with previous years.
-Scenario 1: Baseline Scenario 2: SRV Capital Expenditure - New Assets This scenario does not fully fund the ten year capital works program resulting in average \$6 million per year shortfall in asset renewal funding.
+Item Com iment Capital Grants & Contributions An assumption is made that Council wi and contributions from Federal and Sta with previous years. ill continue to receive capital grants ate sources, at a level that is consistent Scenario 1: Baseline Scenario 2: SRV Capital Expenditure - New Assets This scenario does not fully fund the ten year capital works program resulting in average \$6 million per year shortfall in asset renewal funding.
 Included as per the ten year capital works program.
 Ongoing new capital projects have been assumed to be completed but beyond 2022-23 new capital spend consists mainly of expenditure at the landfills on new waste cell construction and rehabilitation and an allocation for minor transport infrastructure upgrades.
 From 2028-29 an allocation has been made in the General Fund LTFP for expenditure on new or upgraded community facilities as financial capacity improves.
 Capital Expenditure - Asset Renewal Included as per the ten year capital works program.
-Repayments on the present loan are forecast in accordance with the borrowings schedule.
+Loan Repayments Repayments on the present loan are forecast in accordance with the borrowings schedule.
 No new loans are proposed in the LTFP for any fund.
-Loan Repayments Fixed Asset Values The value of fixed assets is based on the current value of infrastructure, property, plant and equipment adjusted for budgeted purchases and disposals.
-Proceeds from Asset Sales Provision has been made for the trade in or disposal of plant and fleet in
+Fixed Asset Values on the current value of infrastructure, d for budgeted purchases and disposals.
+Proceeds from Asset Sales een made for the trade in or disposal of plant and fleet in line ement program.
+A low level of asset sales has been assumed for

 Item Comment Cash reserves are established either through legislative provisions or by way of Council resolving to establish reserves.
 Reserves that are statutory are referred to as externally restricted reserves whereas reserves that are established by way of Council's own funding determinations are referred to as internally restricted reserves.
 Water and Sewerage cash reserves are 100% externally restricted.
 Cash Reserves Council has established external reserves for a range of statutory purposes and has assumed required cash transfers to and from those reserves in the LTFPs.
 A range of internal reserves exists in the General Fund and the main transfers assumed for those reserves are transfers to and from the waste management reserve, a newly established election reserve and transfers to the Kolora M&R reserve in line with Council resolution.
-In the first two years of the General Fund LTFP, it is necessary to draw down on internal reserves to fund the budget and the net draw down is approximately \$2.5 million per year.
+In the first two years of the General Fund LTFP, it is necessary to draw down on internal reserves to fund the budget and the net draw down is approximately \$2.4 million per year.
 Unrestricted Unrestricted cash is the balancing item between cash funding and cash expenditure to either be held as a buffer against unexpected events or to be used in a future financial year.
 Cash While Council was operating under a Performance Improvement Order, the cash position was reviewed and it was recommended that Council hold at least \$4 million in unrestricted cash.